Mirroring Call-by-Need, or Values Acting Silly: The Weak Calculus, Types, and Strong Normalization

 \item \emph{Exponential}: if $\tm\towe\tmtwo$ then $\esteps\geq 1$ and there exists $\tderivtwo\exder \Deri[(\msteps, \estepstwo)]\typctx{\tmtwo}\ltype$ with $\esteps >\estepstwo$.

 \item \emph{GC by value}: if $\tm\towgcv\tmtwo$ then there exists $\tderivtwo\exder \Deri[(\msteps, \esteps)]\typctx{\tmtwo}\ltype$ with $\size\tderiv >\size\tderivtwo$. \end{enumerate} \end{prop}

 \begin{proof} All three points are by induction on the context closing the root step of the point.
-The first two points are standard, the second one in particular is based on a linear substitution lemma, in the technical report \cite{accattoli2024mirroring}.
-We give the root case $\rtogcv$ of the third point, that shows both the use of the silly extra copy and the management of the substitution context $\lctx$; the contextual closure of $\rtogcv$ is then standard.
+The first two points are standard.
+For the first one, see the technical report \cite{accattoli2024mirroring}.
+The root case of the second one is given below, to illustrate the use of the substitution lemma above.
+The interesting case is the root case $\rtogcv$ of the third point, that shows both the use of the silly extra copy and the management of the substitution context $\lctx$; the contextual closure of $\rtogcv$ is then standard. \begin{enumerate} \item[(2)] \emph{Exponential.} We give only the details of the root case because the contextual cases are standard and can be found in the technical report \cite{accattoli2024mirroring}. \begin{itemize} \item \emph{Root step}, \ie $\tm = \octxfp{\var} \esub\var\tmthree \rtoep\octx \octxfp{\tmthree} \esub\var\tmthree$.
+Given a derivation $\tyjp{(\msteps',\esteps')}{\octxfp{\var}}{\typctx'}{\ltype}$, we have $\typctx'(\var)\neq\zero$ by \reflemma{typctx-varocc-tm}, which can be applied because $\var\in\ofv{\octxfp{\var}}$.
+Then $\tderiv$ has the following form: